 - 5. Provide the following information: - Reason for cancellation select the reason you are canceling the credential from the drop-down list.
-This reason affects how MyID treats the certificates on the credential.

-• Details - type further information on your reasons for canceling the credential.
-This information is stored in the audit record.

-Device Disposal Status - select what you want to happen to the physical credential after cancellation.
+This reason affects how MyID treats the certificates on the credential. - See section 6.5, Certificate reasons for details. - Details type further information on your reasons for canceling the credential.
+This information is stored in the audit record. - Device Disposal Status select what you want to happen to the physical credential after cancellation.
 For example, you may want to prevent the credential from being used again within MyID.